 This incentive to retire under a defined-benefit plan helps replenish the faculty on a largely predictable basis.
 On the other hand, faculty in a defined-contribution plan, perhaps earning a 10% employer contribution along with their own 5% contribution, continue to build retirement wealth as long as they remain in the workforce.
 There is no decline in their benefit from working too long.
 This is an option that represents real value to the employee.
 Evidence of this comes from the fact that comparison universities such as Stanford often must provide incentives to faculty to retire.
 Stanford has a formal buy-out program and might offer a year's salary to induce retirement.
-Effectively, the university is compensation, since plan design alone does that.
+Effectively, the university is compensating the faculty member for the value of an option.
+At UC, it is not necessary to offer such compensation, since plan design alone does that.
 Those who contemplate ending or modifying UCRP over concerns that it is too expensive, must keep such "management benefits" in mind.
 If UC pensions were based on a DC plan, UC would spend more on retention offers throughout faculty careers, or it would lose more faculty to outside offers; and UC would see later retirements, delaying replacement hires.